yaqihan-9898/EIRNet/README.md

 # EIRNet

-Our paper "Fine-Grained Recognition for Oriented Ship Against Complex Scenes in Optical Remote in Remote Sensing Images" is under submission.
-We decide to publish our code in advance.
+This is the code of ["Fine-Grained Recognition for Oriented Ship Against Complex Scenes in Optical Remote in Remote Sensing Images"][4].
-Note: This is an early version of the code.
-We will update it in the future.

 Introduction
 --